-- Students' should not bring any mobile phones or other electronic devices (other than allowed calculators) to school assessed coursework(SAC), test or examination tasks. - If a student has a mobile phone or electronic device, it MUST be given to the teacher who will look after it until the end of the session.
+- Students' should not bring any mobile phones or other electronic devices (other than allowed calculators) to school assessed coursework (SAC), test or examination tasks. - If a student is found to be in possession of a mobile phone or electronic device, they risk having it confiscated for an extended period of time.